citrix/terraform-provider-citrixadc/README.md

 If the state of the lb vserver is out of sync with the terraform configuration you will need to manually taint the resource and apply the configuration again.
 **

-## ADC Use-Case supported in Terraform along with Examples
+## ADC Use-Case supported through Terraform

 ADC Use-Case -  Configuration examples (resource.tf )